Jkr777/blog-app-firebase/README.md

-I created this demo app when I was learing firebase
+just a demo app, using firebase and react.js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).